Sleeper85/esphome-jk-bms-can/README.md

 ## References

-* https://www.patreon.com/Uksa007Codedevelopment Thanks to uksa007 for making the original CAN code.
+* https://www.patreon.com/Uksa007Codedevelopment Thanks to @uksa007 for making the original CAN code.
-* https://github.com/syssi/esphome-jk-bms Thanks go to syssi for help and making the original RS485 code.
+* https://github.com/syssi/esphome-jk-bms Thanks go to @syssi for help and making the original RS485 code.